Calculate the total mark up on an item, or the desired markup of an item. Enter the cost, revenue, and profit to calculate markup.

 Finally, we need to plug both the profit and cost into either the calculator above, or the formula.
 This gives us a markup of 150%.

-You may have noticed from the equation, that their are only two ways one can increase their markup.
+Their are only two ways one can increase their markup.
 Either reduce cost, or increase revenue.
 The different ways you can do that are infinite.
 An example of a good way to reduce cost is to review your sources of raw material and get competitive bids from competing companies.
 Then you can go back to your currently supplier and try to have them bring the cost down.
 The best case scenario is these two companies get into a bidding war.

 For more finance related calculators, click here.